takiuddin93/Asiatic360/README.md

-# asiatic360
+# Asiatic360

-A new Flutter project.
+An in house project for Asiatic 360.
+An employee app to ease few requisition procedures.

+Using Flutter to enable crossplatform support accross moblie device and operating systems.

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+Here are a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)